Updated on March 19th, 2020.

 Follower Location: The geographic locations an account’s followers have listed in their profiles.
-Depending on the tool, tracked locations can range from country- to city-level.
+Depending on the tool, tracked locations can range from country to city-level.

-Activity Volume: The number of posts, over a given time period, made with a tracked hashtag or keyword.
+Activity Volume: Number of posts, over a given time period, made with a tracked hashtag or keyword.